Mari Chordà: Early life

-Career, works and major exibitions
+Career, works and major exhibitions

 In 1964 she painted the work Vagina, a work of art which was later recognised as groundbreaking and a theme she would come back to often with variations during the two years she spent in Paris (1965-66) culminating with The Great Vagina (1966).

 Pregnant with her daughter Angela, in 1966 she started the series of four self-portraits “Self-portrait: pregnancy month 3; month 5; month 7; and month 9” which she finished in 1967 back in Amposta for Angela’s birth (February, 1967).

 Always culturally active and socially aware, Mari Chordà set up and ran Lo Llar in Amposta between 1968-1971 (it is still open under different owners).
 A café-bar and cultural centre for people to meet and exchange ideas and opinions, art exhibitions, poetry readings, and musical performances.

 Spending time in Amposta and Barcelona, she continued her work and artistic development with paintings, sketches and sculptures, receiving different grants and prizes.
 She was a pioneer in the visual expression of female sexuality, feminist thought and the experience of motherhood.
 She also worked on different audio-visual projects.
 In 1974 she lost interest in painting temporarily and wouldn’t paint again until 1991.

 As part of her feminist activism, she produced an anonymous folder of poetry and lithographs entitled “… i moltes altres coses” (… and many other things) which was handed round at the 'First Catalan Women's Debates' at the University of Barcelona in 1976 before being published later the same year under her name.
 She next published the collection of reflections and poems Quadern del cos i de l'aigua (Notes of the body and water) in 1978, with drawings by Montse Clavé.
 This was one of the first publications in Catalonia to openly describe the discovery and experience of lesbian sexuality.

 She co-founded, alongside Carme Casas, Sat Sabater, Montse Solà, and María José Quevedo the laSal venue, a bar and feminist library, in Barcelona which was open from 1977 to 1979.
 It provided a safe space for women to meet up and enjoy cultural exchanges, poetry readings, debates and musical performances.